Permission to Pause

 • I can leave things undone.

-• Not returning that call, text or email right away.
+• Not returning a call, text or email right away.

-• Closing your laptop at the end of the day, even if all the things on your list weren't completed.
+• Closing your laptop at the end of the day, even when all your work tasks aren’t completed.

 As women, we continually take on more and more and that's usually when we start to lose ourselves.
-I experienced it first hand in my marriage and again when Mason came to live with me – it's been almost five years and I'm just now starting to get my footing and find myself again.
+I experienced it first hand in my marriage and again when Mason came to live with me – it's been over six years and I'm happy to say I've found myself again.

 Taking a pause doesn't look the same for everyone, and there's no set time frame.
-Try to limit the phone use during your pause.
+If possible, try to limit your phone usage during your pause.

 • First 15: Start your day with 15 minutes of gratitude journaling, setting an intention, reading something inspirational, meditation, prayer – whatever soothes your soul.